This post may contain affiliate links.

 - ¿Tienen…?
 (Do you have?)

-Make sure to bookmark this post on your phone so you can remember everything you wanted to try when you are visiting Costa Rica!
+Make sure to bookmark this post on your phone so you can remember everything you want to try when you are visiting Costa Rica!

 Related post: Saving Money In Costa Rican Restaurants